jdockerty/netdevops-pipeline/README.md

 ![GNS3 Simple network](https://github.com/jdockerty/UniProject/blob/master/Images/Emulated%20network%20GNS3.png)

 At the manual approval stage, this is where the Ansible script was run to configure the router after the appropriate tunnel information and peer addresses were entered.
+The Ansible playbook is executed with the command below, from the `/etc/ansible/playbook/` directory

+`ansible-playbook send_config_test.yml -e "interface=[LAN_interface] tun2=[Tunnel 2 IP] tun1=[Tunnel 1 IP]"`

+Which executes the YAML contained within the specified file,the `-e` flag being utilised to populate the variables that are contained within the Ansible file at execution time from the command line.

-Once this was done, the EC2 instance within the `10.1.0.0/16` CIDR was tested to ping on-premise, this demonstrates reachability to on-premise, thanks to the BGP peering, and back again.
+Once this was done, the EC2 instance within the `10.1.0.0/16` CIDR was tested to ping on-premise, this demonstrates reachability to on-premise, due to the BGP peering and prefix advertisement over the IPsec tunnel.

 ![Successful ping from AWS](https://github.com/jdockerty/UniProject/blob/master/Images/Ping%20from%20cloud%20to%20onpremise%20loopback%20address.png)